Bad Bunny is on tour: here’s where you can see him and how to get tickets

 Is there a support act?

-Alessio will be the support act for the concert in Miami on 12 and 13 August.
+Alessio will be the support act for the concert in Boston on 18 August.

 The full list of tour dates for the World’s Hottest Tour have been released.